Mentha japonica

-Mentha japonica is a plant species in the genus Mentha, endemic to the islands of Hokkaido and Honshu, Japan.
+Mentha japonica is a species of plant in the family Lamiaceae, endemic to the islands of Hokkaido and Honshu, Japan.
 Initially described as Micromeria japonica by Friedrich Anton Wilhelm Miquel, it was first identified under its present name by Japanese botanist Tomitaro Makino in 1906.
 A relatively rare plant, it is classified by the Japanese Ministry of Environment as a Near Threatened species.